klarna/klarna-on-demand-android/doc/integration.md

 import com.klarna.ondemand.PreferencesActivity;
 ```

-Then, assuming the you have a parent activity with a button that opens the preferences view, and the click handler for said button is called `onPreferencesPressed`, we would set it up in the following manner:
+Now, let us assume you have a parent activity with a button that opens the preferences view and the click handler for said button is called `onPreferencesPressed`.
+We would set the button's click handler in the following way:

 ```java
 public void onPreferencesPressed(View view) {